ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

     - 3.65 (2.23 - 5.97)
     - No (only one study)

-The above relative risks for GBD 2017 should be interpreted as rate ratios for the incidence rates of diarrhea, measles, and LRI.
+The above relative risks for GBD 2017 can be interpreted as rate ratios for the incidence rates of diarrhea, measles, and LRI.
+They can also be interpreted as rate ratios for cause-specific mortality rates.
+The GBD modelers found no statistical difference between RR's for incidence and RR's for mortality, so they pooled all data for effect sizes of VAD on incidence and cause-specific mortality to arrive at the estimates in :ref:`Table 4
+<gbd_2017_vad_relative_risk_table>`.

 Vivarium Modeling Strategy
 --------------------------